mssoftjp/obsidian-voice-input/README.md

 # Voice Input Plugin for Obsidian

-High-accuracy voice input for Obsidian.
-Uses OpenAI GPT-4o Audio Transcriptions to transcribe speech (optimized for Japanese) and insert into your notes with one click or push-to-talk.
+High-accuracy multilingual voice input for Obsidian.
+Uses OpenAI GPT-4o Audio Transcriptions to transcribe speech (with tuned prompts for ja/en/zh/ko) and insert into your notes with one click or push-to-talk.

 ## Features